-Contributed tax capital (CTC) is a calculated amount for tax purposes that is the amount of tax capital of a class of shares of a company, ensuring that no tax is paid on the return of that amount to shareholders.
+Contributed tax capital (CTC) is a calculated amount for tax purposes that is the amount of tax capital of a class of shares in a company, ensuring that no tax is paid on the return of that amount to shareholders.

-An amount of CTC is determined by either: (1) the consideration received by or accrued to a resident company in exchange for the issue of shares of a particular class by that resident company; or (2) the aggregate of the market value of a foreign company when it becomes a tax resident in South Africa together with the consideration allocated on a particular class of shares after the date on which a foreign company becomes a tax resident of South Africa.
+An amount of CTC is determined by either: (1) the consideration received by or accrued to a resident company in exchange for the issue of shares of a particular class by that resident company; or (2) the aggregate of the market value of a foreign company when it becomes a tax resident in South Africa together with the consideration subsequently allocated in respect of a particular class of shares.
 However, CTC is reduced by any amounts, referred to as capital distributions, transferred by the company to the shareholders.

 Government has identified a structure where a foreign holding company that holds shares in a valuable South African operating company through a foreign intermediary could avoid dividends tax by changing the tax residency of that foreign intermediary to South Africa.
 When this takes place, the deemed CTC amount of that foreign intermediary is equal to the market value of all the shares in that foreign company of that class immediately before the date on which that foreign intermediary becomes a resident.
-The South African operating company then distributes dividends to the new South African tax resident company, and those dividends are exempt from tax because dividends between South African companies are not subject to tax.
-When the new South African company makes distributions to the foreign holding company, the distributions are shielded by CTC and regarded as capital distributions.
-The capital distributions are not subject to dividends tax and are also not subject to capital gains tax in the foreign holding company if the underlying investment in South Africa is not in immovable property.
+The South African operating company then distributes dividends to the new South African tax resident company (previously the foreign intermediary company), and those dividends are exempt from tax because dividends between South African companies are not subject to tax.
+When the new South African company makes distributions to the foreign holding company, the distributions are shielded by CTC if they are treated as a reduction of CTC pursuant to a determination by the directors of the company, i.e. return of capital.
+The distributions are not subject to dividends tax and also have no impact on capital gains tax in the foreign holding company if the underlying investment in South Africa is not in immovable property.

-The offending structure does not create any additional investment or benefit into the South Africa economy but merely changes the tax status of the foreign intermediary to that of a South African tax resident by replacing its foreign directors with SA directors which effectively changes its place of effective management to South Africa.
-This leads to a permanent erosion of the South African tax base as these capital distributions are now not subject to tax.
+The offending tax event does not create any additional investment in or benefit to the South Africa economy but merely changes the tax status of the foreign intermediary to that of a South African tax resident by replacing its foreign directors with SA directors, which effectively changes its place of effective management to South Africa.
+This leads to a permanent erosion of the South African tax base as the distributions from CTC are not subject to tax.

-To address the abuse of the CTC regime, it is proposed that the market value of shares in a foreign company for contributed tax capital purposes be limited when that company becomes a South African tax resident.

-The market value of the shares must be reduced by the market value of shares that the foreign company holds in South African resident companies immediately before the date on which that foreign company becomes tax resident.
+To address the concern detailed above with the CTC regime it is proposed that the market value amount of the shares in the foreign company becoming a South African tax resident used for contributed tax capital purposes be reduced if the that company holds shares in other South African companies immediately before the date on which that foreign company becomes tax resident.